phundament/app/docs/20-installation.md

 Alternatives
 ------------

+You can also use develop your local application with [fig and docker](https://github.com/phundament/app/blob/master/docs/51-fig.md) or [vagrant](51-vagrant.md).

+For deployments use can choose between [vagrant on a cloud- or remote-server](https://github.com/phundament/app/blob/master/docs/51-vagrant-cloud.md) or various [Platform as a Service](https://github.com/phundament/app/blob/master/docs/52-paas.md) providers.

-You can also use Phundament also with [Vagrant on a virtual-, cloud- or remote-server](51-vagrant.md) or choose the configuration options *Development* and *Production* described in the standard `yiisoft/yii2-advanced-app`.
+> Although we strongly recommend the `Dotenv` configuration, you may also choose the configuration options *Development* and *Production* as described in the standard `yiisoft/yii2-advanced-app`.